 Radiation therapy may also be used as palliative therapy to relieve symptoms caused by the tumor in the bone.

 High doses of chemotherapy are given to kill cancer cells.
-Healthy cells, including blood-forming cells, are also destroyed by the cancer treatment.
+These treatments destroy healthy cells, including blood-forming cells.
 Stem cell transplant is a treatment to replace the blood-forming cells.
-Stem cells (immature blood cells) are removed from the blood or bone marrow of the patient and are frozen and stored.
-After the patient completes chemotherapy, the stored stem cells are thawed and given back to the patient through an infusion.
+Stem cells (immature blood cells) are removed from the child's blood or bone marrow and are frozen and stored.
+After the child completes chemotherapy, the stored stem cells are thawed and given back to the child through an infusion.
 These reinfused stem cells grow into (and restore) the body's blood cells.
-Chemotherapy with stem cell rescue is used to treat localized and recurrent Ewing sarcoma.
+Stem cell transplant is used to treat localized and recurrent Ewing sarcoma.

 To learn more about side effects that begin during treatment for cancer, visit Side Effects.